 James E. Delany

-Only the Big Ten's fifth commissioner since its founding in 1896, James E. Delany enters his 26th year with the conference.
+Only the Big Ten's fifth commissioner since its founding in 1896, James E. Delany is in his 26th year with the conference.
 He has led the Big Ten through significant periods of growth that have helped the conference maintain its preeminent position as one of the nation's leaders in providing quality academic and athletic experiences for young men and women.